discorporate/flatland/docs/source/validation/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :meth:`~flatland.Element.validate` is recursive by default.
 Called on a
-parent node, it will decend through all of its children, validating each.
+parent node, it will descend through all of its children, validating each.
 If
 the parent or any one of its children are invalid, ``validate`` returns false.
 Note that recursion does **not** stop if it finds an invalid child: all
 children are evaluated, and each will have its :attr:`~flatland.Element.valid`